-In short, while you can guarantee a lottery jackpot given enough money, it rarely works out in your favor.
+While you can guarantee a lottery jackpot given enough money, it rarely works in your favor.
 And the chance of a lottery jackpot getting big enough to ensure a good return on your investment is slim.
 When the $1.5 billion Powerball jackpot was won, lottery fever was so high that 89 percent of all possible combinations had been purchased.
 It's highly unlikely that a Powerball jackpot will ever get much higher than that.

 There are better strategies to win the lottery than tying up a half a million bucks in lottery tickets.
 Treat the lottery as it's intended: a game, not an investment strategy.
-Then buy a single lottery ticket any time the jackpot soars over $350 million, which is the point at which the risk becomes worth the $2.
+Buy a single lottery ticket any time the jackpot soars over $350 million, which is the point at which the risk becomes worth the $2.
 Then cross your fingers, hope for good luck, and have fun with the results.